ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 A total of 330 turkers, 50 registered users, and 16 anonymous users were part of this study.

-First is a table showing average (median) accuracy across all users when aggregating over all label types, and when aggregating over just the problem label types (missing curb ramp, surface problem, and obstacle).
+First there are two tables (street level, then 5 meter level) showing average (median) accuracy across all users when aggregating over all label types, and when aggregating over just the problem label types (missing curb ramp, surface problem, and obstacle).
 We show all the different accuracy types.
 We see that the first set of numbers is much higher, because curb ramp accuracy is very high in general.
 When we remove curb ramps in the second set of numbers, they become very low.

+Median accuracy across all users - street level:

 | label.type | precision | recall | specificity | f.measure | raw.accuracy |
 |:-----------|:----------|:-------|:------------|:----------|:-------------|
 | All        | 0.667     | 0.857  | 0.725       | 0.733     | 0.745        |
 | AllProb    | 0.286     | 0.500  | 0.732       | 0.500     | 0.703        |

+Median accuracy across all users - 5 meter level:

 | label.type | precision | recall | specificity | f.measure | raw.accuracy |
 |:-----------|:----------|:-------|:------------|:----------|:-------------|